Home

 The causes

-Some of the possible causes of anxiety are: fear for the future; guilt for the past; insecurity; low self-esteem; need for approval from a partner, parent or other figure; or fear of any kind, like phobias.
+Some of the causes of anxiety are: fear for the future; guilt about the past; insecurity; low self-esteem; need for approval from a partner, parent or other figure; or fear of any kind, like phobias.

 We also cause ourselves anxiety through negative self-talk; "I am not how I should be".
 Feelings of inadequacy create a great deal of anxiety, regardless the specific situation.